defeat the enemy, strongholds and spiritual warfare

 Until you hire someone as your VP of Sales, you are it.

 On Monday and Tuesday, I work on selling activities.
-I make sure that’s handled early on or my North Star is off.
+I ensure that’s handled early on or my North Star is off.
 I don’t have a VP of Sales; I’m it.
 However you set that up for yourself, this kind of thing is the lynchpin to having enough money to pay the tax bill when it comes, and when you need to pay a contractor, like a bookkeeper, it’s there.

 Finding Hilary Hendershott